 Preparing for Getting a Crown

 Your dentist may need to fix your tooth before placing a crown on it.
 If you have pain or discomfort, visit your dentist for an exam to determine the problem.
 You may also need a crown if you chip or break your tooth.
 Take the first step to getting a crown by making an appointment for the filling or root canal.
-Some patients may need 2 or 3 visits to finish the tooth crown procedure.
+Some patients may need 2 or 3 visits to finish the dental crown procedure.
 Plan to take a few hours off of work or school to attend the appointments.
 The professionals at Emergency Dentist can help with the restoral of your damaged tooth.

 Each person must choose the crown that works with their unique dental issues and lifestyle.
 A porcelain crown may work well if you want a longer-lasting crown.
 Porcelain is also less abrasive to your other teeth than a metal crown.
 With a porcelain crown, you can easily have a natural-looking tooth, as well.